adrianratnapala/tpl00-lambda/README.md

 Part 1: Left-associativity
 --------------------------

-Lets make the language implement left-associativity of function application.
+To step towards a real language, lets make it  implement left-associativity of function application.

 What?

-We are trying to implement the [Lambda Calculus][wiki-lc] which is what [Alonzo Church][wiki-ac] came up with when he showed how arbitrary computation could be represented with nothing but function application.
+We are trying to implement the [Lambda Calculus][wiki-lc], which is what [Alonzo Church][wiki-ac] came up with when he showed how arbitrary computation could be represented with nothing but function application.
 The language contains nothing but function-literals and variables (which are placeholders for